 In the UK, unit labour costs (ULCs) reflect the full labour costs, including social security and employers’ pension contributions, incurred in the production of a unit of economic output.
 Changes in labour costs are a large factor in overall changes in the cost of production.
 If increased costs are not reflected in increased output, for instance, this can put upward pressure on the prices of goods and services – sometimes referred to as “inflationary pressure”.
 This page provides the latest reported value for - United Kingdom Labour Costs - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United Kingdom Labour Costs - actual data, historical chart and calendar of releases - was last updated on March of 2018.
+United Kingdom Labour Costs - actual data, historical chart and calendar of releases - was last updated on April of 2018.